College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 Opting for this upgrade makes Paramount+ an excellent choice if you also want to watch NFL games without cable.

-It also provides you access to the CBS Sports Network.
+It even provides you access to the CBS Sports Network.

 *Related: Are you an avid NFL fan?
-Read our guide on the best services to stream NFL Network to get all of the in studio shows and original content.
+Read our guide on the best services to stream NFL Network to get all the in-studio shows and original content.

-The service is good for people who may not want to deal with an antenna or just want locally-aired SEC games.
+The provider is good for people who may not want to deal with an antenna or just want locally-aired SEC games.

 Both plans offer access to other CBS-owned networks like Comedy Central, Nickelodeon, and the Smithsonian Channel.